Kristianto06/life_expectancy/README.md

 3. Education: Higher levels of education are associated with increased life expectancy.
 4. Environmental Factors: Exposure to pollution and other environmental hazards can negatively impact life expectancy.
 5. Social Factors: Factors like gender equality, social security, and reduced poverty can positively influence life expectancy.

 ---

-## Methodology & Strategy 🔍

-To conduct a comprehensive life expectancy analysis, the following methodology was employed:

-### 1. **Data Collection & Preprocessing**
-   - **Source**: The dataset used for this analysis is sourced from (https://www.kaggle.com/datasets/kiranshahi/life-expectancy-dataset).
-   - **Cleaning**: The data was cleaned to remove missing values, handle outliers, and ensure consistency across all features.
-Categorical data was encoded appropriately, and numerical features were scaled for modeling.

-Clone the repository:
-    ```bash

-    ```

-### 2. **Exploratory Data Analysis (EDA)**

-   - The first step involved exploring the dataset visually and statistically to identify trends, patterns, and potential correlations between life expectancy and various variable.
-   - Key visualizations such as heatmaps, scatter plots, and correlation matrices were used to uncover the relationships between features.

-### 3. **Feature Engineering**
-   - Derived new features based on domain knowledge (e.g., average healthcare spending per capita, urbanization rates).
-   - Applied transformation techniques such as log transformation on skewed data (e.g., GDP per capita) to improve model performance.

-### 4. **Modeling & Predictive Analysis**
-   - Several machine learning models were trained to predict life expectancy:
-     - **Linear Regression**: To model the relationship between life expectancy and predictor variables.
-     - **Random Forest Regression**: To capture non-linear relationships and feature interactions.
-     - **Gradient Boosting (XGBoost)**: To improve predictive accuracy and handle complex relationships in the data.
-   - Hyperparameter tuning was performed using grid search to optimize the models.

----